USACE-WaterManagement/groundwork-water/CONTRIBUTING.md

      - Create your own fork and clone it locally.
    - Developers (Ask for access):
      - Clone the repository directory
-     - Try to use the "create branch" feature on the right sidebar of GitHub in the issue's given page

 3. **Create a Branch**

+   _NOTE_: Try to use the "create branch" feature on the right sidebar of GitHub in the issue's given page

-   Use a descriptive branch name for your feature or fix:
+   If Not: Use a descriptive branch name for your feature or fix:

    ```bash
    git checkout -b feature/your-feature-name
    ```

-   Or use VSCode
+   Or use VSCode to create the branch after step 2

 4. **Install the root and docs packages**
    Install the required dependencies for the docs page and library with: